bespoken/bespoken-docs/unit-testing/getting-started.md

 The coverage directory will be located in the same directory where your `testing.json` file is located.
 This provides detailed information about the code coverage for our tests.

+## bst init
+The bst init command is quick way to create all the needed files and folders needed to start unit testing your voice apps.
+It's a great starting point!
+You can read more about it [here](./../cli/commands#init).

 ## Further Reading and Examples

 ### Alexa